breimanntools/xomics/CONTRIBUTING.rst

 Class Templates
 """""""""""""""

-We primarily use two class templates for organizing our codebase:
+We primarily use one class templates for organizing our codebase:

-- **Wrapper**: Designed to extend models from libraries like scikit-learn.
-These classes contain `.fit` and `.eval` methods for model training and evaluation, respectively.

 - **Tool**: Standalone classes that focus on specialized tasks, such as feature engineering for protein prediction.
   They feature `.run` and `.eval` methods to carry out the complete processing pipeline and generate various evaluation metrics.

 The remaining classes should fulfill two further purposes, without being directly implemented using class inheritance.

-- **Data visualization**: Supplementary plotting classes for `Wrapper` and `Tool` classes, named accordingly using a `Plot` suffix (e.g., 'CPPPlot').
+- **Data visualization**: Supplementary plotting classes for `Tool` classes.
 These classes implement an `.eval` method to visualize the key evaluation measures.
-- **Analysis support**: Supportive pre-processing classes  for `Wrapper` and `Tool` classes.
+- **Analysis support**: Supportive pre-processing classes for `Tool` classes.

 Function and Method Naming
 """"""""""""""""""""""""""

 We semi-strictly adhere to the naming conventions established by the aforementioned libraries.
-Functions/Methods processing data values should correspond with the names specified in our primary `pd.DataFrame` columns, as defined in `aaanalysis/_utils/_utils_constants.py`.
+Functions/Methods processing data values should correspond with the names specified in our primary `pd.DataFrame` columns, as defined in `xomics/_utils/_utils_constants.py`.

 Code Philosophy
 ---------------

 We aim for a modular, robust, and easily extendable codebase.
-Therefore, we adhere to flat class hierarchies (i.e., only inheriting from `Wrapper` or `Tool` is recommended) and functional programming principles, as outlined in `A Philosophy of Software Design <https://dl.acm.org/doi/10.5555/3288797>`_.
+Therefore, we adhere to using flat class hierarchies (i.e., only inheriting from `Tool` is recommended and using classes as container for data and functionality) and functional programming principles, as outlined in `A Philosophy of Software Design <https://dl.acm.org/doi/10.5555/3288797>`_.
 Our goal is to provide a user-friendly public interface using concise description and `Python type hints <https://docs.python.org/3/library/typing.html>`_ (see also this Python Enhancement Proposal